mnebuerquo/add-my-account/readme.md

 *Sherman:* Can someone there log in to the server?

-*CEO Neil:* I think so... (shouts across the office and also into the phone) ...
+*CEO Neil:* I think so... (shouts across the office) ...
 Who has access to the app server? ...
 Yes, one of us can log in.

-*Sherman:* Ok, can that person run commands with sudo?
+*Sherman:* Ok, can that account run commands with sudo?

 *CEO Neil:* I don't know.
 We'll try it. ... (sets phone down for a minute) ...
 I think we can.
 Now what?